 Here are a few things you should do if you have enough time:

 Turn off the utilities in your home.
 This could help protect your home from additional damage such as a fire or electrocution.

 Put pets on a leash or in a crate and bring them down into the basement with you.
 You do not want them getting out and putting themselves in danger.

 Do not get in your car and attempt to outrun the tornado.
 Shelter is a much safer place to be than inside of a car during a tornado.

 Get underground into your basement or storm cellar immediately.
-If you do not have either of these, get to a small room or hallway as far near the center of your home as you can and on the lowest floor possible.
+Many states don’t have basements so if you do not have either of these, get to a small room or hallway as far near the center of your home as you can and on the lowest floor possible.
 You want to avoid any windows, because hail or debris from the winds can break the windows in and blow broken glass or debris in your direction.

 What to Do

 DURING A Tornado

 When a tornado is knocking at your door and you are already hunkered down in your basement, storm cellar, or small interior room, here is what to do: